The best password managers of 2020 and how to use them

 - Works with: Windows, MacOS, Android, iPhone and iPad.
 Browser extensions for Chrome, Firefox, Safari, Internet Explorer, Edge and Opera.

 Dashlane provides a simple and secure way to manage your passwords and keep other login information stored.
-Just for managing passwords, we like it as much as our picks, but the free Dashlane app limits you to one device and 50 passwords, and the Premium subscription is more than similar plans to from 1Password and LastPass.
+Just for managing passwords, we like it as much as our picks, but the free Dashlane app limits you to one device and 50 passwords.
+The $60 Premium subscription is similar to plans from 1Password and LastPass.
+The $120 Premium Plus annual subscription adds credit and ID-theft monitoring.

 Keeper